vilbak/pdp-assessment/SCALABILITY.md

 - **Client** — presentation and short-lived UI state only.
 - **In between (`api/` + `data/`)** — turning server responses into typed, cached hooks.

-Rule of thumb: if getting it wrong costs money or trust, it belongs on the server.

 ## How the folders grow

-Today it's one flat slice, which is right for a single feature.
-When one part grows its own logic (say reviews or recommendations), split it into its own sub-folder.
+Today it's one flat slice.
+When one part grows its own logic, split it into its own sub-folder.
 When something is needed by other features (the base client, tokens, the stores), move it up to the app level.
 Don't split early — only when a folder actually starts to hurt.